 How has the sleep technology industry evolved since you got involved?

-The bed in a box was a big disruption a few years ago.
+The mattress in a box was a big disruption a few years ago.
 Now, there is a new wave of change as mattresses need to become modern sleep technology.
 Mattresses did not evolve for a very long time.
 We are a connected society with smart phones and self-driving cars.
 It does not make sense that our mattresses, where we spend so much of our lives, would not evolve too.

 What do you think is next for the industry?